SimHoZebs/blogr-landing-page/README.md

 ### Continued development

-While my project files are sorted accordingly, it can be improved to be more scalable and support bigger projects, and I’ll just need more experience with those to improve.
+While my project files are organized accordingly, it can be improved to be more scalable and support bigger projects, and I’ll just need more experience with those to improve.
 I also need those experiences to be quicker at recognizing website structure and building components accordingly.
 I ended up with a good understanding of the structure and on how to separate responsibilities of each component, but it had to go through a handful of changes to get there.

 Animation, grid display and SCSS functions are still foreign to me, and learning them should help increase the efficiency and scalability of my workflow more than it already is.
 I should also try to learn some CSS frameworks so I don’t waste time reinventing the wheel.
 Finally, a server side render tech seems to be helpful to improve site load time.